lachlanwgordon/Blazy/README.md

 Pull requests are welcome.
 This is a playground for anyone wanting to experiment with Client Side Blazor.

+## Functions and table storage
+The fetch data page now connects to an Azure Function which has weather data stored in Table storage.
+The data is still rubbish but it was a an excuse to connect a function to table storage.

 # Coding standard for contributors.
 Pretty lax for now but:
 ## New pages